Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a secondary failover routing policy record.
 Configure the value to be the static website.
 Associate the record with a Route 53 health check.
 - [x] Create a secondary failover routing policy record.
 Configure the value to be the static website.

 ### A data analytics application is running on an Amazon EC2 instance.
-A SysOps administrator must add custom dimensions to the metrics collected by the Amazon.
-CloudWatch agent.
+A SysOps administrator must add custom dimensions to the metrics collected by the Amazon CloudWatch agent.
 How can the SysOps administrator meet this requirement?

 - [ ] Create a custom shell script to extract the dimensions and collect the metrics using the Amazon CloudWatch agent.
 - [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to evaluate the required custom dimensions and send the metrics to Amazon Simple Notification Service (Amazon SNS).
 - [ ] Create an AWS Lambda function to collect the metrics from AWS CloudTrail and send the metrics to an Amazon CloudWatch Logs group.
-- [x] Create an append_dimensions field in the Amazon CloudWatch agent configuration file to collect the metrics.
+- [x] Create an `append_dimensions` field in the Amazon CloudWatch agent configuration file to collect the metrics.

 ### A SysOps administrator is examining the following AWS CloudFormation template: Why will the stack creation fail?